academe/Omnipay-Wirecard/README.md

 # Backend Features Implemented

 This is the complete list of transaction-based operations.
-The backend feactures are all available for both the *Seamless* and the *Page* variations on the gateway, and both variations work the same way for the merchant site, just with a slight variation in endpoints and a single internal parameter.
+The backend features are all available for both the *Seamless* and the *Page* variations on the gateway, and both variations work the same way for the merchant site, just with a slight variation in endpoints and a single internal parameter.